kalliov/git-course/README.md

-# This is a README
+# This was a course to learn to use Git